Large exhibition with more than 200 objects

 Paradise carpets, herbaria, prints, mediaeval garden books, and a watering can

-The exhibition will naturally show you how flowers and plants grew in mediaeval gardens, exhibiting millefleur and paradise carpets, herbaria with dried plants, illuminated books with ideal gardens and Oriental tiles with floral motifs.
-But you will also find mediaeval tools, a watering can found in an archaeological dig, seeds and feathers, falcon hoods, chess-pieces, medicine jars, and musical instruments.
-In a sunny, colourful design with summer houses and birdsong you will be able to smell herbs and flowers, you can design your own garden, and browse (digitally) through mediaeval books with scenes of gardens.
+The exhibition naturally shows you how flowers and plants grew in medieval gardens, exhibiting millefleur and paradise carpets, herbaria with dried plants, illuminated books with ideal gardens and Oriental tiles with floral motifs.
+But you will also find medieval tools, a watering can found in an archaeological dig, seeds and feathers, falcon hoods, chess-pieces, medicine jars, and musical instruments.
+In a sunny, colourful design with summer houses and birdsong you are able to smell herbs and flowers, you can design your own garden, and browse (digitally) through medieval books with scenes of gardens.
 Rare paintings, prints and miniatures introduce viewers to images including a delightful Madonna surrounded by roses, a Persian prince near a fountain, and a robust Italian gardener.

 The exhibition was developed in partnership with Leiden Botanical Gardens.
-It includes loans from collections including that of the Rijksmuseum in Amsterdam, Leiden University Library, Museum Boerhaave, Naturalis Biodiversity Centre, and heritage institutions in Amsterdam, Haarlem, Delft, Alkmaar, ’s-Hertogenbosch and Antwerp.
+It includes loans from collections including that of the Rijksmuseum in Amsterdam, Koninklijk Oudheidkundig Genootschap Amsterdam, Leiden University Library, Museum Boerhaave, Naturalis Biodiversity Centre, and heritage institutions in Amsterdam, Haarlem, Delft, Alkmaar, ’s-Hertogenbosch and Antwerp.
 The National Museum of Antiquities enjoys the support of the BankGiro Lottery.

 Image campaign design: Digital image courtesy of the Getty’s Open Content Program.